C. L. Anandan

-Anandan (15 June 1933 – 25 March 1989), born as C. L. Anandan, was an Indian actor and producer who was active in Tamil cinema as well in Malayalam cinema during the second half of the 20th century.
+Anandan (15 June 1933 – 25 March 1989), was an Indian actor and producer who was active in Tamil cinema as well in Malayalam cinema during the second half of the 20th century.
 He was well known for his hero, supporting, and villain roles.
 In a career spanning close to three decades, he acted in about 60 films in Tamil and Malayalam, in which 25 films had him as hero.
 Anandan debuted in a supporting role in the Tamil movie Thandhai, and later he holds the heroic role in Vijayapuri Veeran.
 He made a move on the Malayalam film industry; Kaattumaina was his first Malayalam movie, which was also re-shot in Tamil.
 He appeared in a song sequence "Us Paar Saajan" as a fisherman dancer from the Hindi film Chori Chori (1956).

 Early life

 Anandan was born in Salem, Tamil Nadu.
 His mother tongue is Tamil.

 Personal life

-Anandan married Lakshmi, the couple has four daughters and three sons.
+Anandan married Lakshmi, The couple has four daughters and three sons.
 Anandan is the father of actresses Disco Shanti and Lalitha Kumari.